GEWIS/sudosos-backend/README.md

 - Run `npm run build`
 - Run `npm run test` - All of these should now pass

+You can also use `npm run dev:init` as a shortcut for the previous steps without the test.

 Running:
 - OR without seed
   - Run `npm run schema`